What Is AI Reputation Management? Definition, Framework, and Key Components

 The recurring needs, frustrations, compliments, expectations, and language patterns expressed in customer reviews and feedback.

-Using review data to understand how customers perceive nearby or category competitors, and where a business can differentiate.
+Using competitor reviews and reputation data to understand how nearby or category competitors are perceived, where they are weak, and where your business can differentiate.

 Reputation Intelligence